Thyroid Cancer - Medical Malpractice Lawyers

 There are several symptoms associated with getting or having thyroid cancer.
 These include:

-- You may develop pain in the neck and sometimes in the ears.
+- pain in the neck and sometimes in the ears.

-- You may develop a lump in the anterior part of the neck.
+- a lump in the anterior part of the neck.
 This is considered the most common symptom.

-- You can have trouble breathing or an unexpected wheeze from the lump pushing on the trachea.
+- trouble breathing or an unexpected wheeze from the lump pushing on the trachea.

 Some people have no symptoms of their cancer.
 The doctor may develop a nodule or lump in the neck during a physical examination.
 If you find a lump in your neck, the next step is an ultrasound to find out if the lump is solid or cystic.
 This is followed by a fine needle biopsy that can tell what kind of cancer it is.
 The biopsy may be successful or it can be equivocal so that an open biopsy or complete removal of the thyroid gland might be warranted.